Maximal Tori in Contactomorphism Groups: Toric Contact Structures and Toric Symplectic Orbifolds

 \begin{example} We consider the 5-manifold $3(S^2\times S^3)$ with contact structure $\cald$ obtained from the Boothby-Wang construction over the symplectic 4-manifold obtained from an equal size $\gre$-symplectic blow-up of $\bbc\bbp^2$ at 3 points.
 In Example 3.5 of \cite{KaKePi07} it is shown that by choosing $\gre$ sufficiently small the symplectomorphism group of such a symplectic manifold contains at least two maximal tori, one of dimension one, and the other of dimension two.
 Thus, by Theorem \ref{cardReeb} the contact structure $\cald$ has a Sasaki 2-bouquet with one Sasaki cone of dimension 3 and another of dimension 2.
 Both of the associated almost complex structures are integrable, the latter by Theorem 7.1 of \cite{Kar99}; hence, the contact metric structures of the bouquet are all Sasakian. \end{example}

 \begin{example} The next example is due mainly to \cite{FOW06,CFO07}.
 These contact structures live on the $k$-fold connected sums $k(S^2\times S^3)$, and all satisfy $c_1(\cald)=0$.
 For each positive integer $k$ there are infinitely many contact structures that have a $1$-bouquet of Sasakian structures, that is a single Sasaki cone of Sasakian structures.
 Moreover, each cone has a Sasaki-Einstein metric, hence by \cite{BGS06}, an open set of extremal Sasakian metrics.
 Here all Sasakian structures are positive.
-In this case nothing seems to be known about the equivalence problem of contact structures. \end{example}
+Recently the contact equivalence problem \cite{BoPa10,Boy11} has been studied for the case $k=1$.
+For example, it is shown that a subclass of toric contact structures $Y^{p,q}$ with $c_1(\cald)=0$ on $S^2\times S^3$ first studied by physicists \cite{GMSW04a} come in bouquets of Sasakian structures belonging to the same contact structure when $p$ is fixed and $q$ is any positive integer relatively prime to $p$ and less than $p$.